DomasB/notes/🤖 AI/Grossary/Feature Monitoring.md

 When issues are detected, feature monitoring can trigger alerts or notifications to the appropriate personnel, such as data scientists or machine learning engineers, who can investigate the issue and take action to address it.

-LLM Tags:  #monitoring, #inferencepipeline #outofdistribution, #drift, #feature-value, #performancetracking LLM Tags:  #monitoringtechniques, #anomaly-detection LLM Tags:  #js
+LLM Tags:  #monitoring, #inference-pipeline #outofdistribution, #drift, #feature-value, #performancetracking LLM Tags:  #monitoringtechniques, #anomaly-detection LLM Tags:  #js
 LLM Tags:  #ml, #classification, #driftmonitoring